Midcareer Investigator Award in Patient-Oriented Research

 The K24 at the NIDDK

-  The NIDDK does not issue a separate announcement for this program, but accepts applications

-  submitted in response to the NIH K24 parent funding opportunity announcement.
-We encourage K24

-  applications in all areas of clinical research supported by the NIDDK.
+The NIDDK does not issue a separate announcement for this program, but accepts applications submitted in response to the NIH K24 parent FOA.
+We encourage K24 applications in all areas of clinical research supported by the NIDDK.

 The NIDDK recognizes the need for outstanding mentors in the area of patient-oriented research.
-We

-  encourage clinicians who:
+We encourage clinicians who:

 - have served as mentors

 - wish to free up more time for research and mentoring responsibilities

 Funding for ongoing research does not need to come from the NIH Research Grant Program (R01), but may come from clinical research centers, private foundations, professional societies, or industry.
 Consultation with program staff is required.